Damian200211/Nail-Salon-Scheduling-System/README.md

 DEFAULT_FROM_EMAIL=your_verified_sender@domain.com
 ```

-If you want to test quickly without Postgres, modify `salon_backend/salon_project/settings.py` to use the default SQLite database.
+Tip: For fast local tests, change the database to SQLite in `salon_backend/salon_project/settings.py`.

-## API Endpoints (selected)
+## Selected API endpoints

-- `GET /api/categories/` — service categories
+- `GET /api/categories/` — list service categories
-- `GET /api/services/` — services list
+- `GET /api/services/` — list services
-- `GET /api/technicians/` — technicians
+- `GET /api/technicians/` — list technicians
-- `POST /api/availability/` — availability lookup (expects `technician_id`, `service_ids`, `date`)
+- `POST /api/availability/` — compute available time slots (body: `technician_id`, `service_ids`, `date`)
-- `POST /api/appointments/` — create appointment
+- `POST /api/appointments/` — create an appointment

-Refer to `salon_backend/api/` for serializers, views, and URL routes.
+See `salon_backend/api/` for serializers, views, tests, and URL routing.

-## Developer Notes
+## Developer notes (important details)

-- Availability logic uses `TechnicianAvailability`, `Appointment`, and `TimeBlock` models to compute free slots.
-- The frontend uses CSS variables in `frontend/src/index.css` for theming; update variables there to change the site's palette.
-- During development I replaced any pytz-specific `localize` calls with Django's `timezone.make_aware` to support zoneinfo and avoid runtime errors.
+- Scheduler logic: availability is computed by intersecting a technician's weekly availability windows with the day in question, then subtracting appointment and time‑block intervals to produce candidate slots.
+- Timezones: the backend uses Django's timezone utilities and `zoneinfo` (avoid pytz localize).
+All stored datetimes are UTC; the API accepts/returns ISO timestamps as needed.
+- Frontend: componentized React app with centralized styles in `frontend/src/index.css`.
+Theme variables make it easy to alter visual branding.

+## How to evaluate this project (for reviewers)

+1. Start backend and frontend locally
+2. Create a technician and configure `TechnicianAvailability` entries in the Django admin
+3. Create several services (with duration_minutes) and use the public booking flow to request availability — observe how the backend aggregates duration and returns slots
+4. Verify appointment creation and check that overlapping times are prevented by the scheduler

 ## Contributing

-Contributions are welcome.
-Suggested workflow:

-1. Fork the repository
+1. Fork
-2. Create a feature branch: `git checkout -b feat/your-feature`
+2. Create feature branch (`git checkout -b feat/your-feature`)
-3. Commit changes with clear messages
+3. Commit with clear, conventional messages
-4. Open a pull request describing the change and any setup steps
+4. Open a pull request describing the change and any migration steps

-## Tips for Employers / Reviewers

-- The frontend demonstrates component-driven React architecture, responsive CSS, and integration with a REST API.
-- The backend includes model relationships (Services, Technicians, Appointments), serializer-driven APIs, and timezone-aware scheduling logic.
-- To evaluate: run the backend and frontend locally and exercise the booking flow (select services, pick a technician, and request availability).

 ## License

-This project does not include a license file.
-Add `LICENSE` to clarify terms for reuse.
+Add a `LICENSE` file to make reuse or deployment permissions explicit.

 ---